-- ↓ Understanding the basic concepts, principles and philosophy behind science. - ♣ To gain knowledge of application through Practical experiments - ♣ Development of experimental skill, qualitative and quantitative analysis experience - ♣ Development of Environment consciousness - Appreciating Ethics and Values of Life - ♣ Acquiring sense of social responsibility through participation in various extension and outreach activities - ♣ After completion of the course a student may pursue higher studies or take up some specialized Diploma or Degree courses, can take up course for Teaching
+- 4 Understanding the basic concepts, principles and philosophy behind science. - 4 To gain knowledge of application through Practical experiments. - 4 Development of experimental skill, qualitative and quantitative analysis experience. - Technological Upgradation: In addition to the syllabus the students are also trained in using ICT, prepare presentations, work on various features of MS Office, make the best use of AI tools, etc. - 4 Development of Environment consciousness. - 4 Appreciating Ethics and Values of Life. - Acquiring sense of social responsibility through participation in various extension and outreach activities. - Students are equipped to pursue higher studies or take up some specialized Diploma or Degree courses, can take up course for Teaching.